flxzt/rnote/CONTRIBUTING.md

     - `rnote-engine/store` : a Entity-Component-System pattern is used there to hold all strokes that are produced by the user in a generational Vector and the methods that define the interactions with them.
     - `rnote-engine/document` : information about the entire document (it's dimensions, colors, ..)
-    - `rnote-engine/fileformats` : for a stable `.rnote` file format a wrapper for the serialization/deserialization is used to upgrade the files when loading them in.
+    - `rnote-engine/fileformats` : dictates the current stable Rnote file format, and implements the methods required to load and save itself;
-        Conversions from/to different format's like Xournal++'s `.xopp` are contained in there as well.
+        additionally contains the code required to convert from and into other formats (notably Xournal++'s `.xopp` format and older versions of the Rnote file format).
     - `rnote-engine/pens` : The user always generates/interacts with strokes through what Rnote internally
         calls `pens`.
 For example the "Brush" pen produces pen paths, the "Shaper" pen produces geometric shapes, the `eraser` pen removes strokes, .. .
-    - `rnote-engine`strokes` contain the definition of different types that can be generated or imported into the engine.
+    - `rnote-engine/strokes` contain the definition of different types that can be generated or imported into the engine.
 There are "brush strokes", "shape strokes" but also vector and rasterized images are represented as a "stroke type".